Best Lawn Mower Blade Sharpener {Buyer's Guide}

 There are numerous ways to sharpen your lawn mower blades, but there are some best practices that you should always follow.

-- Remove the blades and note which side is face down so you can reinstall them correctly after you’re finished.
+Remove the blades and note which side is face down so you can reinstall them correctly after you’re finished.

-- Position the blade in a way that the cutting edges are facing upwards.
+Position the blade in a way that the cutting edges are facing upwards.

-- Sharpen the edges at an angle until you achieve your desired edge.
+Sharpen the edges at an angle until you achieve your desired edge.
 Make sure that you do not sharpen excessively.

-- Replace the blades in the lawn mower in the correct position.
+Replace the blades in the lawn mower in the correct position.

-How To Choose The Best Lawn Mower Blade Sharpener?
+How to Choose the Best Lawn Mower Blade Sharpener

 Power Type